 Ann Robinson is an endorsed Nurse Practitioner (NP) having graduated from James Cook University with a Masters of Nursing, Nurse Practitioner in 2012.
 Ann is Past President of the Endocrine Nurses Society of Australasia (ENSA) and has worked across both public and private health systems with a special interest in bone health and fracture prevention.
 Ann currently works at Gold Coast Health as a Nurse Practitioner collaborating between hospital and community services to improve osteoporosis awareness and care.

-Member Organisation: Endocrine Nurses Society of Australasia
+Member Organisations: Endocrine Nurses Society of Australasia and Australian College of Nurse Practitioners

 Professor Jacqui Close is a clinician and academic in the field of geriatric medicine.
 Her particular area of interest is in surgery for older people and she has worked in the field of orthogeriatrics for almost 20 years.
 She is the President of the Australian and New Zealand Society for Geriatric Medicine and Co-Chairs the ANZ Hip Fracture Registry.